-For more information about the supported search providers, see Using Solr Search.
+For more information about the supported search provider, see Using Solr or Azure Search.

 For local testing and development, you can set up a self-signed certificate.
 For more information about creating a self-signed certificate, see the Apache Solr Reference guide.